TanmoySG/w-service-manager/documentation/architecture/notes.md

 - Service Access Token `exposable`
 - Service Configs (startup/basic) [need to formulate how an onboarded service can load initial configs into wIP]

+Note
+- service-user-uuid (a layer of service specific uuid, to mask/protect wIP UUID)
+- service-id (can be merged with service-user-uuid)

 ### Exposed Data

 Based on [Exposable Data Fields](#exposable-data), the following fields can be exposed.

 - email
 - username
-- service-user-uuid (a layer of service specific uuid, to mask/protect wIP UUID)
-- service-id (can be merged with service-user-uuid)
+- service-id
-- service-name
 - service-access-token

 | Field | Description | Technical Name (code friendly name) |